astropy/specutils/docs/types_of_spectra.rst

 These objects contains logic to handle multi-dimensional flux data, spectral axes in various forms (wavelenth, frequency, energy, velocity, etc.), convenient and unobtrusive wcs support, and uncertainty handling.
-The core containers also handle units, a framework for reading and writing from various file formats, arithmetic operation support, and a variety of analysis and manipulation tools that work on them.
+The core containers also handle units, a framework for reading and writing from various file formats, and arithmetic operation support.

 The core data objects  are primarily distinguished by the different ways of storing the flux and the spectral axis .
 These cases are detailed below, along